Degenerate Quantum LDPC Codes With Good Finite Length Performance: OSD-like post-processing for BP

+Unfortunately we do not know for which indices $i\in[n]$ we have $\hat{e}_i = e_i$.
+Hence it makes sense to find an~information set $I$ with the indices that are as reliable as possible, where the~\emph{reliability} of an~index $i\in[n]$ is the~probability

+If we assume that the components in the random error vector $e$ are mutually independent, then it follows that the probability of successful decoding $\Pr(e = \cE_I^s(\hat{e}_I))$ for $I$ is equal to $\rho(I)=\prod_{i\in I} \rho_i$.
+Thus if we want to maximize this probability we need the \emph{most reliable information set~$I$}, i.e., the one\footnote{If there are several such sets, we can use any of them.} with the maximal possible value of $\rho(I)$.
+Finding such a~set may at first sight look like a~prohibitively hard task.
+However, if instead of $\rho(I)$ we consider $\ln \rho(I) = \sum_{i\in I} w_i$, where $w_i = \ln \rho_i$; then we can see that the most reliable information set~$I$ is given by~(\ref{eq:matroid}), and, as we mentioned earlier, it is possible to find $I$ using a~greedy algorithm~\cite{Edmonds:1971,Fossorier:1998}.

+This greedy algorithm is the main part of the OSD decoder.
+Since in our case the code is defined by a~parity-check matrix $H$, it is more convenient to use the right part of (\ref{eq:matroid}), which means that we want to find the index set $J$ corresponding to the \emph{least reliable basis} $\{H_i\}_{i\in J}$ for the column space of~$H$, i.e., $J\in\cB(H)$ with the smallest~$\rho(J)$.
+For simplicity, we assume that \emph{the columns of $H$ are already rearranged} such that the reliability of the corresponding positions increases: $\rho_1 \le \dots \le \rho_n$.
+In~this case, it is not hard to see that the collection $\{H_i\}_{i\in J}$ of the first $r= \rk H$ linearly independent columns is the least reliable basis~\cite{Fossorier:1998}.
+We can find $J$ by applying Gaussian elimination to equation (\ref{eq:syndrome}), which gives us, in time $O(n^3)$, the following equation:

+Then $J$ is the index set of the first $r$ pivot columns in $\tilde{H}$, i.e., $\tilde{H}_J = (\delta_{i j})_{r\times r}$.
+Moreover, from~(\ref{eq:matroid}) it follows that the index set~$I = \bar{J}$ is the most reliable information set, and we can find the error vector $e$ from (\ref{eq:gauss-syndrome}) in a~very straightforward way since $\tilde{H}_J$ is the identity matrix.

+The described above syndrome decoding algorithm is usually called \emph{order-$0$ OSD decoder}.
+As we see, it first finds the most reliable information set $I$ and then recovers the unique vector $e\in\F_2^n$ subject to the following conditions:

-Then we flip the $w$ weakest bits (i.e., the bits with the smallest reliabilities) from the information set $T$ and apply the encoding operator~$\cE$ to all of them.
-We select a~word $c$ with the~minimal cost $N(c)$ among all the~$2^w$ obtained codewords, where the~cost function $N(\cdot)$ depends on the~specific decoder we use.
-In the case of quantum codes described in Section~\ref{sc:qOSD} this cost function is the weight of the corresponding Pauli error.
+In~fact, we can further improve the error-correcting performance by using \emph{order-$w$ OSD decoder} (abbreviated as OSD-$w$).
+In this modification, after we find the most reliable information set~$I$, we look at all error vectors $e$ obtained from equation~(\ref{eq:gauss-syndrome}) by setting the first $w$ least reliable positions from $I$ to all possible values $x\in\F_2^w$ (we can obtain them using the encoding operator $\cE_I^s$).
+Finally, we select an~error vector $e$ of the~minimal weight $\wt{e}$ among all the~$2^w$ obtained error vectors.
+Here the~weight function $\wt{\cdot}$ depends on the~specific channel we use.
+In the case of depolarizing noise, this weight function is just the weight of the corresponding Pauli operator.

-The OSD-$w$ post-processing algorithm is mainly used to reduce the~error floor of the~BP decoder.
-So, when it is applied, there is noise only around trapping sets, which is a small part of the~codeword.
-Hence in many cases OSD-$0$ is enough and the procedure can be simplified.
-In this case there is no need to do full Gaussian elimination for $H$.
-Instead, at each step we look at the current syndrome $s'$.
-If $\rk {[H_S,s']}=\rk H$ then the system $H_S\, x=s'$ has a solution, so we can stop the elimination and find the values of $S$ bits (see Algorithm~\ref{alg:osd0}).